 - Receipts for related expenses

-- Loss of wages from missed work
+- Proof of employment, pay and missed work

 For a free legal consultation with a 18-Wheeler Accident lawyer serving New Orleans, call (504) 613-4771

 How We Help Injured Victims of Truck Accidents in New Orleans

 The Morris Bart law office in New Orleans represents personal injury victims hurt by someone else’s bad behavior.
 In 2019 alone, we recovered settlements and awards for more than 6,500 accident victims across the Gulf South.